deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 - right click the filter and select the "show filter" option to show the options on the right column
 - sort columns using the "sort" icon on the top toolbar
 - filter in the right column by right clicking and clicking "keep only"
-- add info into the hover-over menu by dragging into the "tooltip" box
+- add info into the hover-over menu by dragging into the `tooltip` box

 **26. Text: Marks and Filters II**
 - can CTRL+click in graph to exclude or keep only certain categories